pat31477/PWProfessionalPortfolio/README.md

-### Explore the rest of the page by scrolling up or down.
+### View the rest of my page by scrolling up or down.

 Desktop screen: